openstack/ironic-specs/specs/liberty-implemented/deprecate-bash-ramdisk.rst

 ramdisk anymore.

-The element in `diskimage-builder`_ and the deprecated code in Ironic should be removed in the M release cycle of OpenStack.
+The element in `diskimage-builder`_ and the deprecated code in Ironic should be removed in the Mitaka release cycle of OpenStack.

 Alternatives
 ------------